Holly-Horwood/holiday_helper/README.md

 -   In the future I would like to fix the loader to make sure it is spinning on each search page load.

-- I would also like to update the markers and colours as I don't currently like all of them.
+- I would also like to change the marker colours so they stand out more.

 ---